CognitiveComputationLab/ccobra/docs/source/usage/fundamentals.rst

 The benchmark instructs CCOBRA to perform an ``adaption`` analysis in which models are sequentially fed tasks and are updated afterwards.
 This type of analysis evaluates the general ability of models to provide accurate predictions for human behavior.
-In contrast ``coverage`` would provide all tasks as person-training data before querying for predictions for the same set of tasks.
+In contrast ``prediction`` would allow models to fit at the beginning of the run, but they were allowed to adjust during the prediction phase.
+Finally, ``coverage`` would provide all tasks as person-training data before querying for predictions for the same set of tasks.
 This type of analysis essentially evaluates the ability of models to capture a participant with respect to their parameter spaces (note, that for database-like models which store training data, this type of analysis does not provide meaningful results).

 Next, training and test datasets are both set to ``Ragni2016.csv`` and ``corresponding_data`` is set to ``true`` indicating that CCOBRA is supposed